ppluskota/CUELive-SPM/README.md

 ## Adding the required `.bundle`

-Reach out to your CUELive contact for the resource bundle (file with `.bundle` extension) to be added to your project.
+Download the resource bundle (file with `.bundle` extension) [here](https://swift-package-manager.s3.amazonaws.com/bundles/default-bundle.zip).
 Drag and drop the file into your project

 ![](images/xcode-6.png)